Last updated

 Credit: Telus

-Telus was the last national carrier to launch 5G service, with its cell towers to support the new radio technology going live in mid-2020.
+Telus was the last national carrier to launch 5G service—its cell towers launched the new radio technology in mid-2020.
 Today, Telus 5G reaches at least 70% of Canadians.
 Most of that coverage is in urban areas, already served by 4G LTE-A (LTE Advanced).
-What will make the real difference is that Telus plans to continue rolling out to more markets through 2024 in their effort to eventually reach all Canadians.
+What will make the real difference is that Telus plans to continue rolling out to more markets through 2025 in their effort to eventually reach all Canadians.

-Telus partners with tech industry leaders like Google, IBM, and GM to bring 5G-powered innovations to Canada.
-The company also invests in 5G research at universities and colleges, including a recent partnership with the University of Ottawa.
+Telus partners with tech industry leaders and invests in the 5G infrastructure within Canada.
+Partners like Google, IBM, and GM are helping to advance 5G connectivity from coast to coast.
+Telus also invests in 5G research at universities and colleges, including a partnership with the University of Ottawa.

 Customers from other carrier brands like Koodo and Public Mobile use the Telus wireless network.
-While these carriers (often called "flanker brands" or MVNOs) were previously limited to 4G speeds, both Koodo and Public now offer a limited amount of 5G plans for prices well below Telus' premium prices.
+While these mobile virtual network operator (MVNO) carriers were previously limited to 4G speeds, both Koodo and Public now offer a limited number of 5G plans for prices well below Telus' premium prices.

 Telus Mobility Monthly Plans